Research Opportunities

 Visit the website for the Office of Fellowships, Awards, and Resources for information on fellowships available to Georgetown students.

 Students who wish to broaden their training may wish to apply to work in a laboratory at an institution other than Georgetown during the summer.
 The American Psychological Association supplies a list of psychology programs seeking summer research assistants from outside institutions, and the Department often sends out announcements about such opportunities over its Majors and Minors ListServ.
-If you find you are missing from this ListServ please e-mail Molly Anderson to be added.
+If you find you are missing from this ListServ please e-mail Bonnie Ginsberg to be added.

 Outside research opportunities are also posted on the department’s psychology job and research opportunities blog.